-A growing body of research demonstrates that compassionate care is essential to quality healthcare.
+A growing body of research demonstrates that compassionate care is critical to quality healthcare.
 For example, compassionate care has been associated with:

 The Center's signature program, Schwartz Center Rounds®, allows caregivers from multiple disciplines to come together on a regular basis to discuss the most challenging emotional and social issues they face in caring for patients.
 An independent evaluation has found that participation in Rounds promotes compassionate care, improves teamwork and reduces caregiver stress and isolation.
 The program has also led to more patient-centered healthcare practices and policies in many healthcare institutions.

 Since 1997, the Schwartz Center has awarded more than $2 million in grants to nonprofit organizations throughout the U.S. to fund innovative projects that strengthen patient-caregiver relationships in the areas of communication, cultural competency, spirituality and end-of-life care.
-In 2013, the Center's grantmaking will focus on enhancing compassionate care in patient-centered medical homes.
+In 2013, the Center awarded $110,000 in grants to support projects to improve communication around end-of-life care.

 This award is given annually to a New England caregiver who displays extraordinary compassion in caring for patients and families.
 The winner receives a cash prize of $5,000, and four finalists receive $1,000 each.
 All five are honored at the Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston, one of the largest healthcare events in New England.
 Since the program began, more than 1,200 caregivers have been nominated for this prestigious award and 70 have been honored.